The Complete Guide to Singapore Expat Health Insurance

 Expat Health Insurance

 Expat health insurance covers you beyond the boundaries of Singapore.
-Sometimes referred to as ‘international health insurance’, it is specifically catered towards working expats who live in Singapore but travel globally, be it to their home countries or beyond, and therefore need medical insurance that covers themselves and their family members wherever they are.
+Sometimes referred to as ‘international health insurance,’ it is specifically catered towards working expats who live in Singapore but travel globally, be it to their home countries or beyond, and therefore need medical insurance that covers themselves and their family members wherever they are.

 There are two types of international plans available.

-Firstly, those offered by international providers (otherwise known as offshore plans) who offer coverage to individuals wherever they live and travel.
-Some of these providers even self-style their packages specifically as ‘Expat Health Insurance’ plans, for example the Cigna Global Health Options targeted directly at foreigners living abroad for several years.
+Firstly, those offered by international providers (otherwise known as offshore plans) that offer coverage to individuals wherever they live and travel.
+Some of these providers even self-style their packages specifically as ‘Expat Health Insurance’ plans.

 Cigna Global is a popular health insurance among expats

-There are many offshore international insurance plans available to expats in Singapore and it is important to do your research before choosing, but a couple of plans that many expats use are those available from Cigna, William Russell, IMG Global, and GeoBlue International.
+There are many offshore international insurance plans available to expats in Singapore, and it is important to do your research before choosing, but a couple of plans that many expats use are those available from Cigna, William Russell, IMG Global, and GeoBlue International.

-Some policies are tailored to, or attract, specific nationalities as well.
-For example, the GeoBlue Xplorer plan is especially suited to US citizens, because it not only covers you internationally but also gives you cover for trips back to the US for long periods at a time.
+For example, the GeoBlue Xplorer plan is especially suited to US citizens, because it not only covers you internationally but also gives you coverage for trips back to the US for long periods at a time.

-Then there are those offered by local insurance providers such as Liberty myHEALTH International Health plan, which offers a wider coverage beyond the boundaries of Singapore, but don’t forget to specify that it is the international plan that you are after when talking to these providers.
+Then there are those offered by local insurance providers, such as Liberty myHEALTH International Health plan, which offers a wider coverage beyond the boundaries of Singapore, but don’t forget to specify that it is the international plan that you are after when talking to these providers.

 Local Health Insurance